Gordon999/PI_LCD_MP3_player/README.md

 to start at boot, if using X11, add /usr/bin/python3 /home/USERNAME/LCD_MP3_player.py to /etc/xdg/lxsession/LXDE-pi/autostart and ensure your Pi boots to the GUI

+or if using labwc...

+(note: change USERNAME to your username)

+sudo nano /home/USERNAME/.config/labwc/autostart

+type in...

+/usr/bin/python3 /home/USERNAME/LCD_MP3_player.py

+press Ctrl and X, Y, return to save..

+Reboot